MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex01_Explore_Copilot_Security.md

 1. Return to the incident page by selecting the **Attack story** tab from the top of the page.

-1. Select the ellipses next to Copilot's Incident summary and select **Open in Copilot for Security**.
+1. Select the ellipses next to Copilot's Incident summary and select **Open in Security Copilot**.

 1. Copilot opens in the standalone experience and shows the incident summary.
 You can also run more prompts.
 In this case, you'll run the promptbook for an incident.
 Select the **prompt icon** ![prompt icon](../Media/prompt-icon.png).
     1. Select **See all promptbooks**.